AndieWill510/tinydoor/Options/056-the-letter-that-arrives-after-the-hospital.md

 It has a shape.

-The person who fails you first gets to the page before you do.
+The person who fails you first establishes their generosity.

-They establish their generosity.

 They name your debts.

-They question your judgment, your friends, your stability, your name.
+They question your judgment, your stability, your name.

 They close with something that sounds like love.

-And underneath all of it is the original failure, unremarked, unrepaired, quietly buried by everything that came after.
+And underneath all of it is the original failure, quietly buried by everything that came after.

-You were in the hospital.
+You were hurt.

 They did not come.